Trinity Medical Centre

 - Additionally our HCAs assist the doctors and nurses in some examinations and procedures including applying dressings and giving flu, pneumonia and vitamin injections.

-Gilly Lower, nurse practitioner - RGN, RMN, BSc (Hons) NMP
+Gilly Lower, advanced nurse practitioner - RGN, RMN, BSc (Hons) NMP

 Advanced Nurse Practitioner